protocolguild/documentation/docs/5-initial-pilot.md

   - What were the notable membership changes/ disputes, if any)?
   - What is the general state of the membership?
   - Has the presence of the Protocol Guild lead to negative or positive affects to relationships, the progress of regular projects?
-  - the frequency that someone joins or remains in core protocol work and citing the Guild as a compelling benefit.
+  - What frequency has someone's decision to join or remain in core protocol work cited the Guild as a compelling benefit?
-  - the number of former core devs in defi we can recruit back
   - Have any Guild members participated in mentorship programs to support diverse array of future contributors?